nnienaber2/conduct/terminology.md

 Is a division of the U.S. [Department of Health and Human Services (DHHS)](terminology.md#u.s.-department-of-health-and-human-services-hhs) concerned with public health.
 It contains eight out of the department's eleven operating divisions.

 ### User
 Sometimes displayed as "You" or Your".
-In [Era of Health](terminology.md#era-of-health) Legal documents, or while using [Era of Health](terminology.md#era-of-health) or working with our API, this refers to the individual person, company, or organization that has visited or is using [Era of Healths](terminology.md#era-of-health)services; that accesses or uses any part of the account, or that directs the use of the account in the performance of its functions.
+In [Era of Health](terminology.md#era-of-health) Legal documents, or while using [Era of Health](terminology.md#era-of-health) or working with our API, this refers to the individual person, company, or organization that has visited or is using [Era of Healths](terminology.md#era-of-health) services; that accesses or uses any part of the account, or that directs the use of the account in the performance of its functions.
 A User must be at least 13 years of age.
 Special terms may apply for government accounts.

 ### Your Content
 Sometimes called "User-Generated Content".
 It is [Content](terminology.md#content), written or otherwise, created or uploaded by our [Users](terminology.md#user).
 "Your Content" is [Content](terminoloy.md#content) that [You](terminology.md#user) create or own.